picatz/GoEnumerator/README.md

 # GoEnumerator
-A tool wrote in GO for pasive enumeration of a target
+A tool wrote in GO for very fast pasive enumeration of a target

 ---
-build:
+Build:
--go build
+- go build

 Run:
 - GoEnumerator <ip>